dbbs-lab/bsb-core/docs/getting-started/getting-started.rst

     :lines: 19-24

-The :doc:`placement </placement/intro>` blocks is charge to place cells in the partitions using the cell type indications.
+The :doc:`placement </placement/intro>` blocks is in charge of placing cells in the partitions using the cell type indications.
 You can specify the strategy to use  by setting the :guilabel:`strategy` attribute.
 Here we use  the strategy :guilabel:`ParticlePlacement` that considers the cells as spheres and bumps them around as repelling particles until there is no overlap between them.